 The free roads are less busy and are more likely to be home to thieves and bandits.
 Other areas to avoid specifically?
 The Toluca Highway – Carretera Nacional 134, known as the ¨Highway of Death¨.

-Wherever in Mexico you are traveling to, do not drive at night, especially not between cities and especially not alone.
-You never know who is around, and getting your bearings becomes altogether more stressful when you cannot see your surroundings clearly.
-Locals too, will not drive at night.
+Getting your bearings becomes altogether more stressful when you cannot see your surroundings clearly.
+Locals too, will generally not drive at night.

 General Rules for Driving in Mexico